Lazy-Rabbit-2001/godot-gdextension-template-fast-deploy/README.md

-# Godot Cpp Template with Fast Deployment
+# Godot GDExtension - Cpp Template with Fast Deployment
 This repository is a fan-extended version of [original Godot Cpp Template](https://github.com/godotengine/godot-cpp-template).
 Check the link for details.

 ## What are optimized in this version?